aasmal97/Arky-Personal-Website-AWS-CDK/readme.md

 ## Build + Deploy
 #### Build
-This project uses typescript for type safety, however, AWS lambda functions cannot be written as such.
-Therefore, custom build steps need to be performed to compile typescript to javascript.
+This project uses Typescript for type safety, however, AWS lambda functions cannot be written as such.
+Therefore, custom build steps are needed to compile typescript to javascript.

 This is automated by calling custom build scripts, included in the top-level directories (hosting, rest api and webhooks).
 These scripts use built-in node libraries, like ```execShellCommand``` and `fs` for initiating build actions, and copying resulting files into the build folder.
 This works suprisingly well, and no issues have been observed so far.
 However, there is always a chance that files will take to long to copy, and cause a build failure.